GittinIt6/DU-HW18-Social-Network-API/README.md

 ## Revision History

-1. This application was created in April 2022 as part of a bootcamp assignment.
+1. This application was created in May 2022 as part of a bootcamp assignment.
 It was created from scratch with requirements provided by the instructor.